Discovery and inference beyond linearity for epidemiological data by integrating Bayesian regression, tree ensembles and Shapley values: Empirical evaluation

 \subsubsection{Method}

-We first set up a simulation study to compare RuleSHAP with other methods typically used for prediction and interpretation purposes: OLS regression, Lasso regression (from R package \textit{glmnet}; \cite{hastie2021introduction}), RuleFit (from R package \textit{pre}; \cite{fokkema2017fitting}), HorseRule (from R package \textit{horserule}; \cite{Villani2017HorseRuleR}) and Random Forest (from R package \textit{randomForest}; \cite{RFpackage}).
-We fit HorseRule in two ways: perscribed by \cite{nalenz2018tree} (HR1; a mix of boosted trees and Random Forest trees, with no favoritism to linear terms) and with a combination of hyperparameters more similar to our approach (HR2; only using Random Forest, with a relaxation on the shrinkage of linear terms by a factor $A_j=100$).
+We first set up a simulation study to compare RuleSHAP with other methods typically used for prediction and interpretation purposes: OLS regression, Lasso regression \cite[from R package \textit{glmnet};][]{hastie2021introduction}, RuleFit \cite[from R package \textit{pre};][]{fokkema2017fitting}, HorseRule \cite[from R package \textit{horserule};][]{Villani2017HorseRuleR} and Random Forest \cite[from R package \textit{randomForest};][]{RFpackage}.
 The comparison is carried out in terms of predictive performance, recovery of individual effects and ability to prioritize linear terms over (many) rules.
 The methods are tested on the following benchmark data-generating procedure, initially proposed by \cite{friedman1991multivariate}:

 The feature set is extended with noise features also drawn uniformly at random between 0 and 1.
 A correlation of 0.3 is ensured across all features.
 By default, the error variance in the Friedman procedure is set to $\sigma^2=1$, which produces an irreducible error of less than 5\% of the total variance.
 We instead choose $\sigma^2=100$, which produces about 80\% of irreducible error, for a more realistic setting.